mattwamboldt/romulus/README.md

-# RetroCade
+# ROMulus

 This repo is for an emulator.
-It'll start out with just NES and may expand from there.
+It'll start out with just NES and will expand from there.

 This is mostly for learning/fun so use this code as you see fit to hack on.